 Snoring solutions you can try

-- Hosing - If your pediatrician approves, you can hose your infant’s nose to help them breathe more easily.
-Salty nasal sprays are available in most pharmacies, click here for one we recommend.
-Squirt two or three drops of the saline solution or as directed once a day into your baby’s nose.
+HosingIf your pediatrician approves, you can hose your infant’s nose to help them breathe more easily.
+Salty nasal sprays are available in most pharmacies.
+Squirt two or three drops of the saline solution - or as directed - once a day into your baby’s nose.
 The solution will help clear their nasal passages and ease breathing.
-You can also gently suction excess secretions by using a nasal aspirator, here's one we recommend.
+You can also gently suction excess secretions by using a nasal aspirator.

 A humidifier helps to sustain a level of humidity that promotes ease of breathing.
 It is not a treatment for snoring but it helps your baby breathe and sleep more soundly, things like central heating tend to dry out the air so this can be a great addition to help your child sleep.

-- Controlling Allergens - Your baby may also snore when they have allergies, cold, and other respiratory conditions.
+Your baby may also snore when they have allergies, a cold, or other respiratory conditions.
 Make sure that you keep the surroundings free from dust, pet dander, and other allergens that may trigger such problems.

 Please remember that it is better not to encourage your newborn to sleep on their stomach.
 They may find it difficult to turn their head to breathe when they assume this sleeping position.
 New studies indicate that the best thing to do is to have your baby lie on their back AND tilt their head to the side.
 This position will decrease the prospect of airway constriction.
 You can alternate tilts to the right and left sides.

 When to seek additional help